 - Click ‘+’ to add a printer and select ‘PDFWriter’

 - In the ‘Use’ field, it may default to Generic PostScript Printer.
-Change this in the drop-down menu to ‘Other’
+Change this in from the menu to ‘Other’

 - Navigate to Library > Printers > Lisanet > PDFwriter > PDFwriter.ppd and click the Open button